hugojosefson/ubuntu-full-disk-encrypted-on-macbookpro/README.md

-# Install encrypted Ubuntu, alongside MacOSX
+# Full-disk encrypted Ubuntu, alongside MacOSX

 If you, like me, prefer to use Ubuntu on any hardware you use, this is for you.